 - Select the percentage or enter the dimensions you’d like to enlarge or reduce the image size to.

-Note: The Resize tool is currently only available on Mac.
+Note: The Resize tool is currently only available in Evernote for Mac.

 Color & Stroke options

 Select a color for your text, arrow, and shape annotations.